Talk2Studios/talk2chat/README.md

 <img src="assets/port.jpg" alt="Logo">

 ## Styles
-- Roome style: The main stile for the room.htmls is in the maine Directory `/style.css` and `/styles/style.css`<br>
+- Roome style: The main style for the room.htmls is in the maine Directory `/style.css`<br>
+- Iframe and room switch: the style for the Iframe and the chat room icons in in `/styles/style.css`<br>
 - Waiting room style: The style for the wait.html is in `/styles/wait.css`<br>
 - Main Page style: The Style for the main index.html is in `/styles/mainstyle.css`<br>